The best time to visit Bolivia depends on where you go. Although it is a country of climatic extremes, it can be visited all year round.

-Although Bolivia is a country of climatic extremes, it is a destination that can be visited all year.
-The best time to visit the highland areas is April to October - this is the cooler winter period, but it should be dry with plenty of blue skies and sunshine, and temperatures around the mid-teens.
+The best time to visit the highland areas in Bolivia is April to October — this is the cold winter period, but it should be dry with plenty of blue skies and sunshine, and temperatures around the mid-teens.

 Bolivia Climate Guide

 |La Paz||16°C 118mm||15°C 99mm||16°C 70mm||16°C 30mm||15°C 13mm||15°C 5mm||15°C 7mm||16°C 12mm||16°C 31mm||18°C 35mm||18°C 48mm||17°C 90mm|

 |Lake Titicaca||15°C 166mm||15°C 129mm||15°C 104mm||15°C 55mm||15°C 21mm||15°C 7mm||15°C 7mm||16°C 16mm||15°C 43mm||17°C 44mm||17°C 57mm||16°C 108mm|